vipin4250/temp_chat_app/README.md

-Sure!
-Here's an example of a README content for your repository:

----

 # Temp Chat App

 A simple and lightweight temporary chat application built with **Node.js** and **Socket.io** that allows users to have real-time conversations in temporary chat rooms.
 The application provides instant messaging with no user account creation required, making it perfect for quick and anonymous communication.